 It will take time to adjust to these changes physically and emotionally.
 Many cancer survivors say they feel angry and upset by the changes caused by the cancer and its treatment.

-If you don’t feel comfortable talking to friends or family, consider speaking to your health care team or a counsellor.
+If you don't feel comfortable talking to friends or family, consider speaking to your health care team, a psychologist or a counsellor.
 It may help to talk to someone who has had a similar experience.
 Call Cancer Council 13 11 20 for information on support services.

 Sexuality and intimacy